 The Seville was loosely based on the Nova platform of the times, which it shared with the Camaro.
 That was considered to be about the best handling domestic platform then.
 But that was just a jumping off point; the Seville had a longer wheelbase and a completely different body, rather tastefully designed for its intended mission.
 It also got a unique engine, a fuel injected version of the Olds 350.
 And it was extensively engineered for a decent ride-to-handling relationship, as well as a completely unique and appropriately upscale interior.
-Very few folks might have guessed it started life as a Nova.
+It wasn’t everyone’s cup of tea, but not many folks likely have guessed it started life as a Nova.

 Ford was caught napping with the Seville, which was priced about 20% higher than the most expensive big Fleetwood Brougham.
 And the Seville did its intended job, selling some 43-55k units per year during its successful first incarnation.
 So what was Ford’s response?
 A pig in a poke.
-(The derivation of that expression goes back to the Middle Ages, when pigs were scarce, but dogs and cats weren’t, and unscrupulous folks would deceive unwary buyers by to selling a (non-existent) pig sewn into a poke (burlap bag)).
+(The derivation of that expression goes back to the Middle Ages, when pigs were scarce, but dogs and cats weren’t, and unscrupulous folks would deceive unwary buyers by selling a (non-existent) pig sewn into a poke (burlap bag)).
+Yup; the Versailles was a dog wrapped in a vinyl bag.

 I’m sure some softer suspension bushings and springs were part of that “notable engineering achievement”.
 The 132 hp carbureted 302 engine certainly wasn’t.
 It certainly wasn’t unmistakably a Granada, from looking at it.